sufrin/microCSO/README.md

         Emeritus: Department of Computer Science
         Oxford University

+        (Revised 2nd April, 2025)
+        (Version 0.9.0)

-**microCSO** is a  new, and somewhat simplified, implementation of my Communicating Scala Objects DSL (CSO) used from 2007 to teach Oxford's  *Concurrent Programming* course.
-The main differences with **ThreadCSO** are as follows:
+**microCSO** is a  new, and drastically simplified, implementation of the channel communication aspects of my Communicating Scala Objects DSL (CSO) used from 2007 to teach Oxford's  *Concurrent Programming* course.
+The main differences with **ThreadCSO** arise from there being no need to implement its pedagogic features comprehensively, and are as follows:

    *  Processes run in lightweight threads by default when started, and this makes it possible to deploy tens or hundreds